PennyLaneAI/qml/README.md

 The `master` branch of QML uses the latest stable release of PennyLane, whereas the `dev` branch uses the most up-to-date version from the GitHub repository.
-If your demo relies on that, install the `dev` dependencies instead by upgrading all PennyLane and Plugins to the latest commit from GitHub.
+If your demo relies on that, install the `dev` dependencies instead by upgrading all PennyLane and its various plugins to the latest commit from GitHub.
 ```bash
 # Run this instead of running the command above
 make environment UPGRADE_PL=true